foolofatook1/sproj/README.md

 properly Download it, and play games on it.

 ### Quick TODO-List: ###
-* use sprite positions in level 2
-* make animation of fisherman walking away
-* follow fisherman upstairs. (should we make door a ladder?)
 * begin adding texture to "shit-pot" background
 * jump into working mini-game
 	* when beaten storm comes